USA: South Dakota

-Grants to South Dakota nonprofit organizations, school districts, IHEs, tribal schools, for-profits, and local governments to provide students with academic enrichment activities.
-A Notice of Intent must be submitted prior to applying.
-Required registrations may take several weeks to complete.
-Funding is intended to establish or expand community learning centers.
-Programs must be located in public school facilities or in facilities that are at least as available and accessible to the students served as if the program were located in a public elementary, middle, or secondary school.
+Grants to South Dakota nonprofit organizations, school districts, institutions of higher education, tribal schools, for-profit entities, and local government agencies to provide students with academic enrichment activities.
+Applicants must submit a Notice of Intent and complete the required registration prior to applying.
+Funding is intended to establish or expand community learning centers in public schools or in facilities that are as available and accessible to the students served as if the program were located in a public elementary, middle, or secondary school.

 Centers provide a range of high-quality services to support student learning and development, including tutoring and mentoring, homework help, academic enrichment (such as hands-on science or technology programs), and community service opportunities, as well as music, arts, sports and cultural activities.
 Centers must provide academic enrichment activities to students that attend high-poverty or Title 1 school-wide schools to help them meet state and local standards in core subjects especially reading, and mathematics.
 At the same time, centers help working parents by providing a safe environment for students when school is not in session.

 The Department shall give priority to applications meeting one or both of the following criteria.